akshay431112/Boost_Internet_Cache_GPUpdate/Boost_Internet_Cache_GPUpdate/README.txt

 1. Right-click the CMD file and select "Run as Administrator".
 2. Follow the on-screen prompts.

-Author: System Admin Toolkit - Powered by ChatGPT
+Author: System Admin Toolkit - Akshay